inspectordanno/inspectordanno.github.io/_projects/beer.md

 ---
 >For best experience, please view on desktop.

-This is the project I'm most proud of.
-It is a classic data visualization “dashboard”.
-Sometimes I cringe when I hear that word, but it's definitely the best way to describe this work.
+Ah, the classic data visualization dashboard.
 The user selects a parameter and then all the modules update based on the input.

 In this example, the parameter selected is a U.S. state.
 When the user clicks on a state, the dataset (consisting of breweries and beers) is filtered down to the state level.
 The charts track two important summary statistics of beer: alcohol by volume and IBU.
 The higher a beer is in IBU, the more bitter.